barteqcz/NanoRDS/README.md

 ## Documentation

 NanoRDS has a very extensive documentation.
-You can find it on its [website](https://barteqcz.github.io/NanoRDS)
+You can find it on its wiki [here](https://barteqcz.github.io/NanoRDS)

 ## Credits